Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Discussion

 \subsection{Can Data Leverage Research Backfire?}

-We have presented data leverage as a means to empower the public to address growing concerns around computing systems that exacerbate inequalities and create negative societal outcomes, and we assume issues around access to data leverage can be addressed or mitigated.
-However, it seems possible that research, tools, and policy intended to help data leverage achieve these goals could in fact do the opposite, and instead empower groups to perpetuate inequalities and achieve socially harmful outcomes.
-For instance, hate groups take advantage of ``data voids'' in search engines to insert hateful content and influence model development \cite{golebiewski2019data}.
-Why wouldn't these groups also try to use data leverage tools for similar ends?
+We have presented data leverage as a means to empower the public to address concerns around computing systems that exacerbate power imbalances and create negative societal outcomes.
+However, research, tools, and policy intended to help data leverage achieve these goals could do the opposite by empowering groups to perpetuate inequalities and, therefore, achieve socially harmful outcomes.
+For instance, hate groups take advantage of ``data voids'' in search engines to engage in what can be understood as data poisoning attacks by inserting hateful content and influencing model development \cite{golebiewski2019data}.
+Why wouldn't these groups also try to use other types of data leverage for similar ends?

-There is no clear answer to this problem, but there are steps that data leverage researchers can take to avoid a "backfire" outcome.
-When designing tools to support data leverage, designers might consider heuristic preventative design from \citeauthor{li_out_2018} \cite{li_out_2018}.
-When possible, designers would try to make harmful uses of a technology more challenging.
-For instance, a data poisoning tool might only help users poison certain types of images known to be important to a particular company or technology and prevent access to others.
+There are no clear-cut ways to eliminate these risks, but there are steps that data leverage researchers can take to avoid a ``backfire'' outcome.
+When designing tools to support data leverage, designers might consider heuristic preventative design from \citeauthor{li_out_2018} \cite{li_out_2018} and try to make harmful uses of a technology more challenging.
+For instance, a data poisoning tool might only help users poison certain types of images known to be important to a particular company or technology.
+Designers should also consider the principles of data feminism \cite{cifor2019feminist,garcia2020no}, including those that emphasize challenging existing hierarchies, embracing pluralism and context, and making labor visible.

-We expect data leverage to have the aggregate effect of distributing heavily-concentrated power more so than aggregating power, and therefore tend to help more than harm.
-Still, planning to address the ways in which data leverage may backfire should be a top priority for the field going forward.